-\begin{theorem} Let $\left( G_m\right)_{m \in I}$ be a sequence of finite groups endowed with word length metrics such that the metric spaces $X$ and $Y$ defined above have bounded geometry.
-If the coarse Baum--Connes conjecture holds for the separated disjoint union $(Y, d')$, then the coarse Baum--Connes conjecture holds for the coarse disjoint union $(X, d)$. \end{theorem}
+Now, we discuss the connection between the coarse Baum--Connes conjecture for the coarse disjoint union of a sequence of finite metric spaces and that of their separated disjoint union.
+The proof of the following result can be found in \cite{Willett-Yu-Book}. \begin{theorem} Let $\left( G_m\right)_{m \in \mathbb{N}}$ be a sequence of finite groups endowed with word length metrics such that the metric spaces $X$ and $Y$ defined above have bounded geometry.
+If the coarse Baum--Connes conjecture holds for the separated disjoint union $(Y, d_Y)$, then the coarse Baum--Connes conjecture holds for the coarse disjoint union $(X, d_X)$. \end{theorem}